jaskiran-chhokar/restaurant-finder/README.md

 I spent approximately 18 hours working on this coding assignment.
 During the creation of this project, I really wanted to emphasize my understanding of React, writing accessible code, and CSS abilties.

 If I had more time to work on this project, I definitely would have dedicated more time towards learning Redux (in order to manage the state of my application in an efficient manner), and also utilize either Jest/React Testing Library to test my code.
+I don't have much experience with the two, but am very interested in learning about them!

 **Features I Would Love to Add:**
 - Pagination (to better organize the restaurant cards)